 NMRHCA, the agency that administers the Retiree Health Care Act, has a revenue base comprised of active employee payroll deductions, participating employer contributions, monthly premium contributions of enrolled participants, investment income, and amounts distributed annually from the Taxation Administration Suspense Fund ("TAA Fund").
 Employer and employee contribution rates are established in statute as is the amount distributed from the TAA Fund.
-Respective employer/employee contribution rates were 2 percent and 1 percent of the participating employee's salary for Fiscal Year 2014.
+Respective employer/employee contribution rates were 2 percent and 1 percent of the participating employee's salary for Fiscal Year 2016.

 Based on the GASB Statement 43 valuation for Fiscal Year 2014, and assuming that the NMRHCA Fund is an equivalent arrangement to an irrevocable trust and, hence using a discount rate of 5 percent, the UAAL has been calculated to be approximately \$3.4 billion.
 As required by GASB Statement 43, this calculation takes into consideration only current assets of the NMRHCA Fund.
 The NMRHCA continues to look for additional opportunities to further strengthen the financial standing of the NMRHCA.
 The NMRHCA Board of Directors has passed a five-year solvency plan to ensure the long term financial stability of the program through a series of targeted benefit reductions and increases to contribution levels from participating employees and their employers.
-In addition to increased retiree cost sharing through plan design changes, the solvency plan calls for proportionately higher premiums for retirees who retired younger (decreased premium subsidies to pre-Medicare retirees), didn't work or pay into the system as long (increasing years of service required to receive maximum subsidy) and decreased subsidies for family members.
-Taken as a whole, the plan is projected to extend the life of the NMRHCA's trust fund into 2040.
+In addition to increased retiree cost sharing through plan design changes, the solvency plan calls for proportionately higher premiums for retirees who retired younger (decreased premium subsidies to pre-Medicare retirees), did not work or pay into the system as long (increasing years of service required to receive maximum subsidy) and decreased subsidies for family members.
+Combined, these actions are expected to further improve the financial condition of the trust fund by increasing revenues and reducing future liabilities.

 As recently as 2007, the NMRHCA was projected to be insolvent as early as 2014.
-However, actions taken by the NMRHCA decreasing subsidy levels, increasing premiums and modifying plan designs, coupled with increases in employer/employee contribution rates have extended the NMRHCA's solvency through 2033.
+However, according to the most recent solvency report, actions taken by the NMRHCA including decreasing subsidy levels, increasing premiums and modifying plan designs, coupled with increases in employer and employee contribution rates have extended the NMRHCA's solvency period through 2035.

 GASB Statement 43 also requires the NMRHCA to report its ARC and the percentage of the ARC contributed.
-The following table lists the NMRHCA ARC and percentage of the ARC contributed for Fiscal Years 2010 through 2014.
+The following table lists the NMRHCA ARC and percentage of the ARC contributed for Fiscal Years 2011 through 2014.
+The percentage of ARC contributed in 2015 will be determined as part of the 2016 GASB valuation.

-TABLE 19 NMRHCA Annual Required Contribution
+TABLE 19 New Mexico Retiree Health Care Authority Annual Required Contribution

 Fiscal Year Annual Required Contribution Percentage Contributed

-2010 \$309,919,743 34.1%

 2011 \$326,994,988 36.9

 2012 \$340,074,787 39.8

 2013 \$353,657,828 38.3

 2014 \$367,804,141 40.6

-2015 \$292,656,756 NA
+2015 \$292,656,756 Not determined